 You want to have complete control over your device?
 Install applications requiring root access?
 Change and develop system-level components?
 Remove Google services or bloatware?
 Update your device after official support has run out?

-Simply follow the "AOSP Build Instructions" guide.
-You will be running your own build on your phone, with full access and freedom to do what you want.
+With Open Devices, that's easy.
+Follow the "AOSP Build Instructions" guide and you will be running your own build of the latest Android version on your phone, with full access and freedom to do what you want.

 You might already be familiar with Android device development, but working with Sony devices is way more pleasant than you're used to.